AzonInc/Doorman/docs/en/guide/getting-started.md

 ::: tip
 When you first connect your Doorman to Home Assistant, it will be in `Setup Mode` for interactive setup already.

-You don't need to manually activate this mode; it will start automatically at each reboot as long as the setup process has not been completed or canceled.
+You don't need to manually activate this mode; it will start automatically at each reboot as long as the setup process has not been completed.
 :::

 ::: warning BEFORE YOU PROCEED